Vigneshkalithas/Daily-Tasks/SELECTORS.md

 </html>
 ```
 ---
-### Pseudo-Elements-Selectors
+## Pseudo-Elements-Selectors
-#### What are Pseudo-Elements ?
+### What are Pseudo-Elements ?
-- A CSS pseudo-element is used to style specified parts of an element.
+2. A CSS pseudo-element is used to style specified parts of an element.

->- Style the first letter, or line, of an element
+>1.
+Style the first letter, or line, of an element
->- Insert content before, or after, the content of an element
+>2.
+Insert content before, or after, the content of an element

 ```css
 selector::pseudo-element {